 Retail lenders: Similar to mortgage bankers and also known as direct lenders, retail lenders only originate mortgage products offered by their financial institution.

-Mortgage brokers: Brokers don’t generally work with one institution, but instead act as an intermediary between the borrower and a wholesale lender.
+Mortgage brokers: Mortgage brokers don’t generally work with one institution, but instead act as an intermediary between the borrower and a wholesale lender.
 For the service of pairing you with a mortgage loan from one of the lending institutions they are approved to work with, the mortgage broker will generally take a commission that is a percentage of the loan amount.
 The loan is approved and funded by the wholesale lender.

 Online lenders: A newer option for borrowers, online lenders like SoFi offer mortgage loans and focus on competitive rates and a more streamlined application.

-Correspondent lenders: Typically, correspondent lenders are local mortgage loan companies that have the capital to fund a loan, but then quickly turn around and sell the loan to a major financial institution.
+Correspondent lenders: Typically, correspondent lenders are local mortgage loan companies that have the capital to fund a loan, but then turn around and sell the loan to a major financial institution.

-Wholesale lenders: Unlike retail lenders, wholesale lenders don’t interact with borrowers and rely on brokers to sell their products.
+Wholesale lenders: Unlike retail lenders, wholesale lenders don’t interact with borrowers and typically rely on brokers to sell their products.